jupegarnica/rules-store/README.md

 _An observable data store with persistence heavily inspired by firebase rules_

 **Rules Store is about managing runtime data with security and confidence** writing rules which ensure all data is stored and read as expected.
-Maybe that sound familiar if you work with Databases, but it no usual talking about state management in frontend.
+Maybe that sound familiar if you work with Databases, but it no usual talking about runtime state management.

 The main motivation is to bring the databases developers' mindset to runtime state management.

 ## Getting Started

-### CRUD operation
+### CRUD operations

 The main methods to read or write into the data store are `.get(path: string)`, `.set(path: string, value: any)` and `.remove(path: string)`